 Much of the research into the science of chiropractic care has focused on lower back pain.
 According to the U.S. Department of Health and Human Services (HHS), chiropractic care is the most commonly used “complementary” therapy for back pain.
 Among those who used chiropractic care for back pain, 66 percent perceived “great benefit” from their treatment.
 HHS highlights research that recommends doctors refer patients with lower back pain that does not improve on its own after four weeks to nondrug therapies such as chiropractic treatment.
 This research stresses that long term opioid use does not improve patient’s physical functioning.

 The Chiropractic Physician

 In Oregon, chiropractic physicians must graduate from an accredited college.
 It takes four to five years to complete a chiropractic medicine degree, which includes anatomy, physiology, microbiology, biochemistry, pathology, nutrition, gynecology, pediatrics, geriatrics, differential diagnosis, radiology, spinal analysis, chiropractic manipulation and physiotherapy.
 In order to practice in Oregon, chiropractors must pass the National Board Examinations and the Oregon State Board Examinations.
 Yearly continued education is required to maintain an active license to practice.

-If you have questions about the medical science behind chiropractic, Graffeo Accident & Injury Clinic is happy to provide you more information.
-The medical science behind chiropractic is also explored in Recovering From Injury, A True Story of the Power of Chiropractic, by Dr. Joseph A. Graffeo and Dr. Joseph Graffeo.
+If you have questions about the medical science behind chiropractic, Graffeo Chiropractic Clinic is happy to provide you more information.
+The medical science behind chiropractic is also explored in Recovering From Injury, A True Story of the Power of Chiropractic, by Dr. Joseph A. Graffeo and Dr. Joe Graffeo.